 Some tips for cupcakes:

-trvp-goddess asked: i really love the rainbow cupcakes recipe! thanks for posting it,but do you know if we can just take basic white cake mix and put the food coloring in and it will still have the same effect?
+trvp-goddess said: i really love the rainbow cupcakes recipe! thanks for posting it,but do you know if we can just take basic white cake mix and put the food coloring in and it will still have the same effect?

 heck yeah you can! definitely a great idea if you’re a beginner and/or you want to get some rainbow cupcakes out fast.